makathii/SWEN_Semester/MRP/README.md

 ## TROUBLESHOOTING
 - Ensure **Docker Desktop** is running before setup
 - Ports **5432 (DB)** and **8080 (API)** should be available
 - Run `bash cleanup.sh` to reset everything

----

-This project demonstrates a complete REST API with database integration, proper authentication, and a clean layered architecture.